hodgettsp/ces_data/paper.md

 ```

-Character string calls and index calls can be accessed through the secondary function `get_cescodes` discussed in the *[Supporting functions]*(#Supporting-functions) section below.
+Character string calls and index calls can be accessed through the secondary function `get_cescodes` discussed in the [*Supporting functions*](#Supporting-functions) section below.

 ### Supporting functions
 Supporting functions in `CESR` include...